 Introducing the Budget

-In recent years the Budget proceedings have begun at 7.30 p.m.
+Budget proceedings usually begin at 7.30 p.m.
 First the Speaker announces a message from the Governor-General recommending that an appropriation of revenue be made in connection with Appropriation Bill (No. 1).
 This step fulfils a constitutional requirement that proposed laws appropriating money may not be passed unless the purpose of the appropriation has been recommended to the House by the Governor-General.
 The Treasurer then presents the bill to the House.
 The first stage is the first reading.
 This is purely formal and consists of the Clerk of the House reading out the bill’s long (or full) title as follows ‘A Bill for an Act to appropriate money out of the Consolidated Revenue Fund for the ordinary annual services of the Government, and for related purposes’.
 The Treasurer then moves ‘That this bill be now read a second time’ and delivers the second reading speech on the bill.
 This is the Budget speech.
 For ordinary bills the second reading speech explains the purpose of the bill and outlines its main contents.
 The Budget speech goes beyond the scope of Appropriation Bill (No. 1) to cover wider financial and policy matters.

 The Budget speech